michellamello/michellamello/README.md

 <a href="https://github.com/michellamello"><img src="https://github.com/michellamello/michellamello/blob/main/header.png"/></a>

-Bachelors in business administration, currently a data science graduate also a systems development associates.
+Bachelorate in business administration, currently a data science graduate also a systems development associates.

 I'm in love with technology since my early years, recently decided to turn my passion into a career.